MaskRay/ccls/README.md

 # Build cquery
 $ git clone https://github.com/jacobdufault/cquery --recursive
 $ cd cquery
+# Note: In the future we should not have to build sparsehash explicitly.
-$ pushd third_party/sparsehash # This step will eventually be eliminated
+$ pushd third_party/sparsehash
-$ ./configure # This step will eventually be eliminated
+$ ./configure
-# sparsehash is header-only; building it is not required
+$ make
-$ popd # This step will eventually be eliminated
+$ popd
 $ ./waf configure
 $ ./waf build